Skip to main content

 Figure 2: Percentage changes from baseline for different policy shocks

 • Look at unemployment (Figure 2, Panel B).
-The changes are tiny, less than 0.5 percentage points.
-Labor markets are stable because the S&M frictions (job search, matching) dominate.
-Attracting FDI does not cause mass unemployment.
+The changes are modest, around 0.2 percentage points.
+Despite baseline unemployment of ~11% skilled and ~14% unskilled, labor markets remain relatively stable because the S&M frictions (job search, matching) dominate.
+Attracting FDI does not cause mass unemployment even in high-unemployment economies.

 Finding 3: Policy is About Trade-Offs